gkzz/deephotel/README.md

 ## crawl to review-score of hotels in kyoto @TripAdvisor.jp
 scrapy crawl tripadvisor_score -a start_url="https://www.tripadvisor.jp/Hotels-g298564-Kyoto_Kyoto_Prefecture_Kinki-Hotels.html' -o filename.csv

-As you know, I'm Python Beginner.
-I'm glad you to give feedback.

 Thank you for @monkeylearn!!
 ## crawl to review-text of hotels in osaka @Booking.com
 scrapy crawl booking_review -a start_url="https://www.booking.com/searchresults.ja.html?city=-240905;ss=%E5%A4%A7%E9%98%AA%E5%B8%82" -o filename.csv